 - Q What do I know about caring for someone with a diffuse axonal injury?

-- Q Can diffuse axonal injuries be prevented?
+- Q Are diffuse axonal injuries serious?